-Now, make no mistake, Senator Klobuchar is a force to be reckoned and lasted quite long in the primary campaign.
-She works well with Joe and they share an appeal to the average American worker.
-The issue is that she is she’s Biden’s equivalent of a Tim Kaine pick.
+Now, make no mistake, Senator Klobuchar is a force to be reckoned and lasted quite a long in the primary campaign.
+She works well with Biden and they share an appeal to the average American worker.
+The issue is that she is the equivalent of a Tim Kaine pick.
 She is a white woman, with very similar policies, from a state that leans blue.
 Tim Kaine was a white male senator, with very similar policies, from a state that leans blue.
-While one of the reasons Kaine was picked was the belief that his ability to speak Spanish would strengthen their support with Latin Americans, that did not end up being near enough.
+While one of the reasons Kaine was picked was the belief that his ability to speak Spanish would strengthen Hillary Clinton’s support with Latin Americans, that did not end up being near enough.
 Klobuchar is the same way, except with women.
 Though Minnesota is still considered a swing state, almost voting for Trump in 2016, Klobuchar can do just as much good in her home state by an endorsement.
-She doesn’t bring anything new to the table, nor does she garner much excitement, making this apparent front runner a bad choice for November.
+She doesn’t bring anything new to the table, nor does she garner much excitement, making this apparent frontrunner a bad choice for November.

 11. Kamala Harris

 Everyone has their eyes set on Senator Harris as Biden’s VP choice, as she seems to check the most boxes.
-She is a prominent black member of congress, an excellent debater, exciting, and has experience that would allow her to step into the role of president, should she be required to.
+She is a prominent Black member of congress, an excellent debater, exciting, and has experience that would allow her to step into the role of president, should she be required to.
 But if we look closely at Harris, she actually brings far less to the ticket than conventional wisdom would suggest.
-First, she represents California and, with Biden having represented Delaware, it makes the pair easy targets for coastal elite criticism from the right.
-Second, while she is a black woman, many in the black community have criticized her for her District Attorney record, deeming it to be too harsh and contradictory of her current persona.
-It’s part of why she lost steam in the primary, so she may not shore up as much support from Biden’s base as he might hope.
+First, she represents California and, with Biden having represented Delaware, it makes the pair easy targets for coastal elite criticisms from the right.
+Second, while she is a Black woman, many in the Black community have criticized her for her District Attorney record, deeming it to be too harsh and contradictory of her current persona.
+It’s part of why she lost steam in the primary, so she might not shore up as much support from Biden’s base as he might hope.
 Lastly, and most crucially, Harris doesn’t really stand for anything specific in the way that Biden needs.
-During her own campaign, she tried to establish herself in between moderates and progressives, but ended up pleasing neither, because she couldn’t pick a lane.
+During her own campaign, she tried to establish herself in between moderates and progressives, but ended up pleasing neither, because she adequately define herself.
 Her message consistently changed to try to meet the moment.
 Progressives do not like her and moderates won’t likely be swung to the ticket because of her.
-Biden needs someone with a vision for this country, so while Harris would be an excellent president, I don’t believe she will add that many votes.
+Biden needs someone with a vision for the country, so while Harris would be an excellent president, I don’t believe she will add that many votes.

 10. Susan Rice